ahmedsamirdev/task-manager/README.md

 # Task Manager API

-Simple task list app that enables you to create a user account and start writing down what you have to do (This repo is backend.).
+Tasks list app that enables you to create a user account and start writing down what you have to do with CRUD (This repo is backend.).